hellerve/klutz/README.md

 - [ ] Small integers (currently compiled to `(long <number>)`, has the same problems as above; this is probably a theoretical problem, however, as regular zepto has no literals for these numbers)
-- [ ] Standard library/Core function translation (as in, transforming the names of the functions in zepto's standard library to functions from `clojure.core`)
+- [ ] Standard library/Core function translation (as in, transforming the names of the functions in zepto's standard library to functions from `clojure.core` - there is already a minimal structure in `translations.zp`)

 <hr/>